spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/creating-custom-react-components.md

 ## Helper components

-When building your own UI component using the Medialibrary Pro, you can also make use of these helper components.
+When building your own UI component using the Media Library Pro, you can also make use of these helper components.

 ### DropZone